 World champion for five years, Dempsey had assumed the proportions of a living legend.
 He was the biggest name in sports, even bigger than Babe Ruth, and as a result there existed no serious challenger for him to fight.
 (Aside, that is, from the great black heavyweights of the day, most notably Harry Wills, but Jack Johnson’s anarchic reign as heavyweight champion had eliminated all support for a black title challenger, no matter how deserving.)
 Having demolished Luis Firpo the year before in one of the most thrilling contests in boxing history, Dempsey was now content to capitalize on his massive popularity with commercial endorsements and appearances on stage and screen, earning good money from his fame while the boxing world tried in vain to find a worthy and appealing adversary.

 That “The Fighting Marine” could be that foe was an idea without merit prior to June 1925, though this had more to do with the public’s rather elevated regard for Dempsey than Tunney’s abilities, or lack thereof.
 In fact Tunney was a highly intelligent and gifted boxer who had come a long way since his high profile defeat to Harry Greb three years previous.

-However, that particular match had made an indelible impression when Gene took a terrible thrashing from “The Smoke City Wildcat.”
-With his nose broken and blood pouring from cuts on his lips and above both eyes, Tunney displayed the kind of courage few had thought he possessed, but the gory battering did nothing to convince people he represented a threat to Dempsey.
+However, that particular match had made an indelible impression when Gene took a vicious thrashing from “The Smoke City Wildcat.”
+With his nose broken and blood pouring from cuts on his lips and above both eyes, Tunney displayed the kind of courage few thought he possessed, but the gory battering did nothing to convince people he represented a threat to Dempsey.
 Since then he had embarked on an impressive run, some 20 victories, including a high-profile decision over Georges Carpentier and three big wins against Greb.
 Still, a Dempsey vs Tunney fight remained a very hard sell.